-The Walter Leblanc Foundation presents the exhibition Walter Leblanc - Keisuke Matsuura : Resonance, which will open its doors during Art Brussels on April 23 and will be on view until May 23, 2020.
+The Walter Leblanc Foundation presents the exhibition Walter Leblanc - Keisuke Matsuura : Resonance, which will open its doors on September 17 and will be on view until October 15, 2020.

 It is the very first curatorial project of the Foundation that is organised in house.
 For this exhibition project, Japanese artist Keisuke Matsuura (°1970, Kyoto) was given carte blanche to imagine a conversation between his works and those of Leblanc selected from the Foundation's collection on the theme of natural energy fields.